CEED/benchmarks/README.md

 ## Copyright

-The following copyright applies to each file in the MFEM distribution, unless otherwise stated in the file:
+The following copyright applies to each file in the CEED software suite, unless otherwise stated in the file:

 Copyright (c) 2017, Lawrence Livermore National Security, LLC.
 Produced at the